The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 Addle in this phase will be used to mitigate Thermionic Beam.
 The most common mitigated with Addle is the Thermionic Beam in the beginning of the second quote, while another option is the Thermionic Beam after Divebombs if the quote is for a stack instead of a spread.

-# Phase 3: Bahamut Prime
+# Phase Three: Bahamut Prime

 ## Reopener